rohit-kumawat12/css-animation/README.md

 ## Getting Started

-1. Clone the repository: `git clone https://github.com/yourusername/ColorfulCSSAnimation.git`
+1. Clone the repository: `git clone https://github.com/rohit-kumawat12/css-animation.git`
 2. Open the `index.html` file in your preferred web browser.

 ## Customize

 Experiment with the code to customize colors, durations, or other properties to suit your creative preferences.

-## Feedback

-If you have any questions, suggestions, or feedback, feel free to [open an issue](https://github.com/yourusername/ColorfulCSSAnimation/issues).

 Enjoy the vibrant showcase! 🚀🌈